-When I opened up my box it was like Christmas had come early!!There is an included pocket-sized pitch pipe and a full set of extra strings.
-A gig bag with a carrying strap with a guitar pick and a pickguard, and an awesome clip-on digital e-tuner.
+When I opened up my box it was like Christmas had come early!!There is an included pocket-sized pitch pipe, a full set of extra strings, a gig bag with a carrying strap, a guitar pick, a pickguard, and an awesome clip-on digital e-tuner.

 So, now let’s talk about the guitar in this starter package.
 The Crescent acoustic guitar is a full-sized, full-bodied 38 inch guitar.
 It has a 17 inch body with a nice average 4 inch thickness, which is great for almost any player to hold and play.

 Despite its full size, the Crescent acoustic guitar is pleasantly light for the beginning player, weighing in at only 4.4 pounds.
-This version of a steel string acoustic guitar is most commonly used for Country, Bluegrass and southern rock.
-Also can handle any genre of music.
+This version of a steel string acoustic guitar is most commonly used for Country, Bluegrass and southern rock, but can handle any genre of music.

 It also features Linden binding, and quality wood construction.
 The geared tuners are made from brass and steel and stay in tune for a long time compared to other beginner acoustic guitars.This may sound trivial – it’s not.
 An angst-filled teenager banging on steel strings will put tuners to work!